-Young adults receiving Foster Care 18 to 21 services may be placed out-of-county for education and employment purposes.
-The placement county must continue to provide case management and supervision.
-County child welfare agencies can agree to courtesy supervision and must develop an Intercounty Agreement for the Provision of Foster Care 18 to 21 Services (addendum to the Voluntary Placement Agreement for Foster Care 18 to 21).
+Protocol - What you must do Guidance exit to the outside.
+Indoor and outdoor halls, stairs, ramps and porches are free from obstructions and no structural damage that poses a safety hazard is observed.
+Living space appears to be safe and free from hazards.
+INTERCOUNTY COLLABORATION Young adults receiving Foster Care 18 to 21 services may choose to reside out-of- county for education, employment, access to their support system, or any other It is the professional discretion of the county that was reason.
+The placement county must continue to provide case management and approached first to balance a young adult's established rapport supervision.
+County child welfare agencies can agree to courtesy supervision and with their county of origin against their need for local support must develop an Intercounty Agreement for the Provision of Foster Care 18 to 21 from the county of residence to identify resources.
+Services (addendum to the Voluntary Placement Agreement for Foster Care 18 to 21).
 Foster Care 18 to 21 cases can be transferred to the county in which the young adult resides if it is in the best interest of the young adult to do so, and both counties involved agree to the transfer.
 Young adults who reside in a county other than the one that he or she was in foster care as a minor, can contact either county to request to enter the Foster Care 18 to 21 program.
-The county that is contacted by the young adult must initiate Foster Care 18 to 21 services by entering into a Voluntary Placement Agreement with the young adult.
+The county that is contacted by the young adult must initiate Foster Care 18 to 21 services by entering into a Voluntary Placement Agreement with the young adult within 14 days of initial contact and documentation of eligibility.
 In these instances, both counties, the county of origin as well as the county the young adult resides in, must develop an Intercounty Agreement for the Provision of Foster Care Services (addendum to the Voluntary Placement Agreement for Foster Care 18 to 21) at the time the Voluntary Placement Agreement is signed.
 This should be a partnership driven plan in which the young adult is involved in the planning process along with the two counties.
 The agreement must outline what each county will be responsible for and must be signed by each party involved.
 Counties must take the young adult's best interest into consideration when developing the agreement.
+INTERSTATE COMPACT ON THE PLACEMENT OF CHILDREN (ICPC) AND FOSTER For young adults who have aged out of foster care from another CARE 18 TO 21 state and approach a county department of social services with the request to join Foster Care 18-21, all efforts should be made